knowmevish/spacely/README.md

 * Upload images from remote url
 * Upload images from the computer

-##Backend -RAILS

-Rails 3.2.6 with Mysql database.
+Spacely is rails 3.2.6 with Mysql database.
 Additional gems that were used to handle file uploads are carrierwave, fog and Rmagic.

-##Backbone App:

-The app is powered by backbone,js in the forntend
+The app is powered by backbone,js in the forntend.

 ##How to Run